 The afternoon programme varied with abstract presentations organised by Uniting Streams; a session on the interface between Sexual and Reproductive Health and Rights (SRHR) & climate change by Share-Net Netherlands; a presentation of the Netherlands Knowledge Agenda on Climate and Health by Dr Maud Huynen (International Centre for Integrated Assessment and Sustainable Development/ICIS, Maastricht University); a discussion on the role of cutting-edge technology in times of climate change crisis by Dr Md.
 Nadiruzzaman (International Centre for Climate Change and Development, Bangladesh); two sessions of the Netherlands Red Cross on climate change, environment & health, and climate change, health and conflict; and an interactive session organised by TROIE, the (NVTG) Society for medical doctors in global health and tropical medicine which addressed ways to reduce waste in clinical settings.

-The current edition of MTb (pdf available), the Bulletin of the NVTG, is also dedicated to Climate Change and Health.
+The autumn edition of MTb (pdf available), the Bulletin of the NVTG, is also dedicated to Climate Change and Health.
 This edition includes among others, interviews with 2 of the keynote presenters (Prof Sir Andy Haines and Prof Maarten van Aalst), a colummn by Pim Martens and an article on how Dhaka is dealing with its plastic 'bomb' by Dr Md.
 Nadiruzzaman.